abevoelker/blog/source/_posts/2012-07-17-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 your own.
 Sinatra has some [good examples][27] of how to write tests for different test frameworks (I personally enjoy [RSpec][28]).

-It's definitely an industry best practice, and in my opinion practically a necessity for a language like Ruby that can bend like silly putty at runtime.
+Writing tests is definitely a best practice in the Ruby community, and in my opinion practically a necessity for a language such as Ruby that can bend like silly putty at runtime.

 ## Ruby on Rails